Palmyra Mormans: History

 The Palmyra "Mormans" (the spelling is also "Mormons" in other references) began play in the six–team, Class C level New York State League in 1897.
 The Auburn Maroons, Batavia Giants, Canandaigua Rustlers, Cortland Hirelings and Lyons teams joined Palmyra in beginning league play on May 12, 1897.

-The team use of the "Mormans" moniker corresponds to Palmyra having been home to Joseph Smith, the founder of the Church of Jesus Christ of Latter-day Saints.
+The team use of the "Mormans" moniker corresponds to local history.
+Palmyra was home to Joseph Smith, the founder of the Church of Jesus Christ of Latter-day Saints.

 During their first season of play, manager Charles Faatz wrote a letter to management of the team.
 The letter was addressed to J.C.
 Coates, who was on the board of directors as listed on the letterhead for the "Palmyra Base Ball Association Season of 1897."
 Faatz also directed the letter to F.W Griffith.
 The letterhead lists F.H Brown as president, W.A.
 Powers as vice president, C.J.
 Wimple as secretary and J.W.
 Phelps as treasurer.
 E.B.
 Anderson, J.C Coates, F.H Brown, W.A.
 Powers and C.J.
 Wimple are listed as "Directors" on the letterhead.
 Faatz discusses personnel strategy and finances in the letter.
 Faatz concluded the letter by stating "I shall...get every out I can for you, let me hear from you at once."